subham224/Vedaz-Homepage-Concept/README.md

   # Vedaz Homepage Concept

-  This is a code bundle for Vedaz Homepage Concept.
-The original project is available at https://www.figma.com/design/MQPbq0BMGWW5WvuMCWvgUW/Vedaz-Homepage-Concept.
+  Final Deployed Frontend of Vedaz Homepage Concept is available at https://vedaz-homepage-concept.vercel.app/.

   ## Running the code